 Drilldown into Profile Load Insights

-Profile load insights is updated with a drilldown to help identify users who have a poor logon experience due to large profile sizes.
+Profile load insights are updated with a drilldown to help identify users who have a poor logon experience due to large profile sizes.

 The View the correlation link displays the average profile size of users, calculated using profile sizes of users who have had excellent and fair profile load experience.
 Users having profile sizes larger than the average are likely to have poor profile load times.

 The View analysis link displays users whose profile size is larger than the average in the users based self-service view.
 Use facets to further filter this data to view users with both large profile size and poor logon duration experience.

 The self-service views for both users and sessions include the Profile Load and the Average Profile Size fields.
 These fields help filter and identify users with large profile load times easily.

 For more information, see the Profile load insights section in the User Experience (UX) Factors article.